Andrea Modica: Work

 Even before starting the series Best Friends, Modica had been photographing students at a high school in Connecticut, and she noticed that a friend was often present in the background of the photoshoots.
 She started photographing friends together in other high schools in Philadelphia and Modena, Italy.

 For Fountain, Modica documented the Baker Family in Fountain, Colorado for nine years.
 The family runs a small slaughterhouse.
-She photographs the inner workings of the farm and the intimate family moments.
+She photographed the inner workings of the farm and the intimate family moments.

 Real Indians combines first-person narratives by 37 Native American people with black and white photographic portraits of each person by Modica.

-For Minor League, Modica visited the New York Yankees' spring-training camp in Florida for a project on young ballplayers in 1993.
+For Minor League, Modica photographed in Oneonta, New York and the New York Yankees' spring-training camp in Florida for a project on young ballplayers in 1993.
 She photographed the young athletes' anxieties, focusing on the minor league players who were hoping to go up.